Terminal stage of highly viscous flow: Introduction

 \section{Introduction}

-The highly viscous flow of glass formers close to the glass transition \cite{cavagna,bb,royall,berthier} is still a fighting ground for different theoretical approaches, some of them derived from liquid theory, but also an increasing number of concepts \cite{falk,johnson,ngai,dyre,random,bu2018a,bu2018b} which attribute the highly viscous flow to thermally activated structural relaxations in the glass.
+The highly viscous flow of glass formers close to the glass transition \cite{jackle,cavagna,bb,royall,berthier} is still a fighting ground for different theoretical approaches, some of them derived from liquid theory, but also an increasing number of concepts \cite{shov,falk,johnson,ngai,dyre,random,bu2018a,bu2018b} which attribute the highly viscous flow to thermally activated structural relaxations in the glass.
+So far, none of these explanations links the glass transition properties to the low temperature glass anomalies \cite{ramos,schober}, the tunneling states and the soft vibrational modes at the boson peak, which are at present the subject of intense numerical studies \cite{bouch}.

-Among the latter, there is a theoretical analysis \cite{bu2018a} of the terminal stage of the highly viscous flow.
+Among the glass relaxation concepts \cite{shov,falk,johnson,ngai,dyre,random,bu2018a,bu2018b}, there is a theoretical analysis \cite{bu2018a} of the terminal stage of the highly viscous flow.
 According to the analysis, the terminal stage is due to irreversible shear transformation processes in the five-dimensional shear space in asymmetric double-well potentials, with the asymmetry determined by the different shear misfits of the inner Eshelby domain \cite{eshelby} or shear transformation zone \cite{falk,johnson}, with respect to the surrounding viscoelastic matrix, in its two structural alternatives.
 One finds an Eshelby region lifetime $\tau_c=8\eta/G$ ($\eta$ viscosity, $G$ short time shear modulus), eight times longer than the Maxwell time, derived from the Einstein relation between the irreversible shear fluctuations and the viscosity.

 There is a pragmatical extension of the theoretical analysis of irreversible Eshelby relaxations to the reversible Eshelby relaxations at shorter relaxation times \cite{bu2018b}, taking both reversible and irreversible processes to belong to the same Kohlrausch distribution, the irreversible ones for relaxation times longer than $\tau_c$, and the reversible ones for relaxation times shorter than $\tau_c$.
-The extension, here denoted as shear misfit model, is able to describe simple glass formers without strong hydrogen bonds and without secondary relaxation in terms of only three parameters, namely $G$, $\tau_c$, and the Kohlrausch exponent $\beta$ close to 1/2.
-It holds the promise to be developed into a valid theory of the highly viscous flow, provided one finds a convincing theoretical explanation of the Kohlrausch $\beta$.
+The extension, here denoted as shear misfit model, is able to describe the shear relaxation of simple glass formers without strong hydrogen bonds and without secondary relaxation in terms of only three parameters, namely $G$, $\tau_c$, and the Kohlrausch exponent $\beta$ close to 1/2.
+It holds the promise to be developed into a valid theory of the highly viscous flow, hopefully including an understanding of the soft vibrational modes \cite{ramos,schober,bouch}.